 - The M.A. in Clinical Mental Health Counseling program accepts the MAT or GRE-General.

 - Our M.A. in School Psychology program requires the MAT.

 - Each of Georgian Court’s 10 master’s degree programs has a different required number of credit and/or practicum hours.
 Check your individual program for more details.

-- In addition to the $40 application fee and completed graduate application, nonmatriculating students must provide documentation to verify eligibility to receive graduate credits, which may be a copy of a diploma from an accredited college or university, a copy of a teaching certificate, or an official transcript from an accredited institution.
+- In addition to the completed graduate application, nonmatriculating students must provide documentation to verify eligibility to receive graduate credits, which may be a copy of a diploma from an accredited college or university, a copy of a teaching certificate, or an official transcript from an accredited institution.

 - Nonmatriculating students who later choose to apply for matriculation should be aware that credits taken prior to matriculation may not be applicable to current program requirements.